jylhakos/DevOpsWithDocker/README.md

 Dockerfile is a file that contains the build instructions for an image and Dockerfile declares all of the required dependencies.

+Each Docker command in a Dockerfile adds a layer to the image.

 Dockerfile uses syntax like the following script for building the image.

 ```